 This is a place where Windows users are in a better position than Mac or Linux users, but there is some hope for the latter.
 I’m going to go into detail for Windows.
 Linux users should check out this article on Amsynth new version.
 That article is by Sevish, a very good microtonal musician.
 He exemplifies how a lot of people in the xenharmonic community really go out of their ways to help, and teach, others.
 For free.
 For the love of the xenharmonic game.

 Check out his blog even if you’re not on Linux.
 It’s full of all sorts of cross-platform microtonal info.

 Simple Microtonal Synth has a free Mac version.

 Amsynth is a Linux and Mac software synth that supports microtonal tunings in the latest versions.

-This is good, free, and works in Windows and Mac.
+This is good, free, and works in Windows [See best DAWs for Windows] and Mac.
 It will even work in Pro Tools on a Mac, which very little microtonal software will do.

 Sforzando is free from Plogue.
 It’s not primarily microtonal, but can import .scl tuning files from Settings / Scale File / Set: